 Solution: Try applying floating row covers or repel the pests by spraying plants with garlic spray or kaolin clay.

-flowers, fruits, and vegetables throughout North America.
-Adults and nymphs suck plant juices, causing leaf and fruit distortion, wilting, stunting
+fruits, and vegetables throughout North America.
+Adults and nymphs suck plant juices, causing leaf and fruit distortion, wilting, stunting and tip dieback.

 - Tarnished Plant Bug